olivier-stasse/robotpkg_helpers/README.md

 This problem is addressed in the following steps.

 ### Deploy a first application
+Going into the tools directory and use:
 ```
-rpkgh_build_talos_simpulation.py
+./rpkgh_build_arch_rc.py ./arch_test_rc.json
 ```

 This will build a complete installation of the packages needed to simulate the TALOS robot.
-It however computes only the PAL robotics packages, the standard ROS packages are assumed to be installed previously.
+It however computes only the PAL robotics packages, the standard ROS packages are assumed to be installed.
 The robotpkg sources are located in:
 ```
 /integration_tests/robotpkg-test-rc/robotpkg